krangelie/bias-in-german-nlg/README.md

 # Thesis Bias in NLP

-This repository holds the source code and data used in Angelie Kraft's Master's thesis (inovex GmbH & University of Hamburg).
-The thesis' title is "Triggering Models: Measuring and Mitigating Bias in German Language Generation".
+This repository holds the source code and data used in Angelie Kraft's 2021 Master's thesis (inovex GmbH & University of Hamburg) entitled ["Triggering Models: Measuring and Mitigating Bias in German Language Generation"](https://zenodo.org/records/13837954).
 It replicates the work by Sheng et al. (2019) and Sheng et al. (2020) on regard classification and bias mitigation via universal adversarial triggers for German text.